 - Turn off the TV and put the phones and devices away during meals.
 Being fully present at meals and not being distracted can make meals more enjoyable and satisfying.

-- Include a vegetable at breakfast 2 times per week.
+- Include a vegetable at lunch and/or dinner 2 times per week.

 - Make dinner at home 3 times per week.

 So, there you go.
-A good solid list of multiple things you can do that we know can improve our health and that take the focus off pounds lost and onto habits and a few ways your body will let you know you are on track that are far better than the number on the scale.
+A good solid list of multiple things you can do that we know can improve our health and that take the focus off pounds lost and onto habits.

 How is your self care?
 Which of these things I suggested could you incorporate into your life?
 You might pick one to work on each week for the next month to start and just notice how it impacts your overall health and well-being.
 You are more than worth it.